Cars & Bad Credit

 At Ezee Credit, we recognize that there are valid reasons for a bankruptcy or proposal.
 In fact, our internal scoring actually increases for a bankruptcy or proposal when done for the right reasons.
 In our view, a constructive plan – such as a proposal or bankruptcy – designed to deal with your past debt can be preferable if it opens up capacity to take on future credit obligations.
 We are more concerned about someone's future ability and willingness to pay than whether they filed one or not.

+At Ezee credit, we work to provide cars for people with bad credit.
 We regularly lease vehicles to people on very competitive terms as soon as they have filed for bankruptcy, and before they are discharged.
 In fact, many of our customers arrange a new vehicle from us prior to filing, and then pick it up right after.
 Some of our customers trade-in an exempt vehicle and replace it with a newer, more reliable Ezee Credit car, van, crossover, SUV or truck and start to re- establish their credit even sooner.

 APPLY NOWIt’s fast, simple, secure